Dan-Viner/LinuxWS/Distributions/Arch/README.md

 * _wifi_: in the installation process use iw and iwd (check this [arch-wiki-page](https://wiki.archlinux.org/index.php/Iwd)). afterwords you'll probably install networkManager in your machine, so use it instead. set wifi connection following these steps:

-		nmcli r (verify that all are enabled) nmcli d wifi rescan
+		nmcli r (verify that all are enabled, if wifi is off, turn it on using "nmcli r wifi on") nmcli d wifi rescan
 		nmcli d wifi list
 		nmcli d wifi connect <NETWORK> password <PASSWORD>.